top of page

 August also marked an exciting milestone.
 For the first time, the GoSign.AI app integrated multiple SLR models.

-Download our mobile app to try Sign-Speak's AI models.
+Download our mobile app to try Sign-Speak's AI models:

 October: Launch SLxAI

-In October, GoSign.AI formally launched SLxAI, a global cooperative initiative bringing together organizations working at the intersection of sign language, artificial intelligence, and emerging technologies.
-The goal of SLxAI is to create a shared space for collaboration, alignment, and ethical leadership, where progress is guided collectively rather than in isolation.
+In October, GoSign.AI formally launched SLxAI.
+This is a global cooperative initiative that brings together organizations working at the intersection of sign language, artificial intelligence, and emerging technologies.

 Learn more here: